 Mark rode in silence, gripping the rifle Johnny loaned him in

 one hand and the reins in the other.
 The pleasant breakfast he’d

 shared with his father that morning seemed like years ago.
-The carefree
+The

-had been deceived into thinking that he
+more than pretense….he had been deceived into thinking that he

 that Lucas had been right ….Russell was still out there, just

 waiting for the opportunity.
 This realization just added to the

 sick feeling in the pit of his stomach.
 His eyes bore into the

 back of Carl and he bit his lip in an effort to fight the urge

 to knock him out of the saddle.
 He said he was leading them

 knew they needed him.
 He knew what he was going to have to do to

 save his father and he knew it had to be with Carl’s help.
 He

 just prayed for God to give him the opportunity to do it.
 Carl

 began to slow down and gestured with his shackled hands.

 “They’ll be at the top of this rise on the other side, under a

 stand of trees.
 He’ll be looking for me and the boy to be coming

 from the south.”

 Johnny jumped down from his horse.
-“I’m going up to
+“I’m going up to the crest of

-side.
 We may need to move down some.”

 Mark jumped down, too.
 Johnny turned.
 “You stay here.”
 Johnny

 went on ahead.
 Several minutes later he came down.

 “I can see them.
-He’s got Lucas and Micah tied to
+He’s got Lucas and Micah tied to some trees.

-him.

 We better act fast, before he has time to get suspicious.”